Kyrela/discore/README.md

     - `file`: the file where the information and errors should be logged, if any
     - `alert_user`: whether the bot should send a message to the user that called the command if a code-related error occurred
+    - `commands`: (deprecated) whether the commands (reception/completion) should be logged.
+This doesn't affect command errors, which are always logged
     - `stream`: whether the logs should be streamed to the console or not
     - `level`: the level of logs to be displayed in the console.
 Can be one of `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`